Avy-Dawgs/.github/profile/README.md

 B.S.
 Computer Engineering, University of Utah.
 Park/street skier that dabbles in backcountry skiing.

 #### Noah Sikorski
+B.S.
+Computer Engineering, Minor Physics at the University of Utah.

 ## Project Overview
 The user will configure a search area on a laptop or tablet running ground control software and